Filip-Peev/TimeLog/readme.md

     http://127.0.0.1:5000

+4a\.
+Or use the included Start file, that will run the exe and open the Browser for you.

 5\.
-Or use the included Start file, that will run the exe and open the Browser for you.

-6\.
 Input worker IDs

 You can use a Handheld Scanner or manually add them and click Log button or press Enter

+6\.
+To close the app, click the X of the window.
+No worries, the data will be saved.

 --------------------